Booker scores 31 in return from injury, Suns roll past Timberwolves 133-115

 Eric Gordon scored 15 for the Suns, Grayson Allen added 14 and Drew Eubanks had 13, including a dunk over Karl Anthony-Towns.

+“I was expecting (Booker) to have a little wind in his lungs early on,” Durant said.
+“But he looked great.
+The pop was there, playing with pace.
+It’s good to have our point guard back.”

 Anthony-Towns led the Timberwolves with 25 points on his 28th birthday.
-Mike Conley had 14 points while Anthony Edwards, Naz Reid and Jaden McDaniels both scored 13.
+Mike Conley had 14 points while Anthony Edwards, Naz Reid and Jaden McDaniels all scored 13.

+Minnesota had a tough shooting night, particularly behind the 3-point arc, making just 5 of 27 (18.5%).

+“It was certainly one of those nights — all credit to them,” Timberwolves coach Chris Finch said.
+“We could never really get them contained.
+They made a lot of shots, but they also had a lot of comfort.
+I don’t think we were able to establish ourselves defensively.”

 The Suns took a 76-54 halftime lead after shooting 63% from the field.
 Booker scored 18 points while Durant added 17.

-The Timberwolves were playing one night after an eventful game against the Golden State Warriors.
-An altercation between Golden State’s Klay Thompson and Minnesota’s Jaden McDaniels escalated when Draymond Green grabbed Rudy Gobert around the neck and dragged him away.
+The Timberwolves were playing one night after an emotional game against the Golden State Warriors.
+An altercation between Golden State’s Klay Thompson and McDaniels escalated when Draymond Green grabbed Rudy Gobert around the neck and dragged him away.

 Thompson, McDaniels and Green were all ejected.
 Green was given a five-game suspension by the NBA on Wednesday.